Archive copy from <URL:http://www.ariadne.ac.uk/issue5/metadata-masses/intro.html>

 scheme_type.html, where

-a comprehensive list of SCHEME
+a comprehensive list of SCHEMEs and TYPEs will soon be

 available, along with guidance on usage for each.

-qualifier, then, is mainly used where a Dublin Core element
+The TYPE qualifier, then, is mainly used where a Dublin Core element

 occurs more than once in a metadata description.
 You may, for example, use the Author